-The most infamous tours in rock
+10 of the most famous tours in rock history

 Let's look at the most infamous, extravagant, tempestuous and debauched tours in rock history.

 Listen to this article

 What happens on tour, stays on tour.
 Yes, it’s a monstrous cliché but then the monstrous clichés tend to be the truest.
 Throughout rock history, the habit of sticking a bunch of musicians on the road for months on end has led to some real explosions of great music and even greater tempers.

 British audiences were already convinced by the stagecraft of Brian May, John Deacon and Roger Taylor, while lifting singer Freddie Mercury to rock godhood as one of the greatest frontmen of all time.
 But the US was a tougher nut to crack - but 1977 saw Queen do it.
 The shows were almost as well-received as the aftershow parties were debauched.

 David Bowie was tired before this ridiculous, overblown tour began in support of one of his worst albums, the truly dreadful Never Let Me Down.
 As the poor reviews kept rolling in, Bowie added some old classic songs to the setlist in a bid to turn the tide but it was too late: Glass Spider has gone down as one of the few slip-ups in the man’s remarkable career.